 The film ends with shots of each man underlined by their name, like Predator was a 70s sitcom.
 But something must be working: I didn’t have to look up a single name for this review.

 But here's the thing with Predator that makes it more than that argument.
 By facing this particular enemy, the men are killed by a familiar element as opposed to a challenging one.
 Being bested by the Predator means they are bested not by their own masculinity but by the cosmic masculinity.
-The learn, not that there’s more to life than pumping, but that they didn’t pump enough.
+They learn, not that there’s more to life than pumping, but that they didn’t pump enough.

 There’s perfection in the way each of them dies; you understand what drives each man to his individual end.
 That’s the genius of Jim and John Thomas’ script.
 Mac isn’t a stupid horror movie character when he charges in blindly to face the monster: he’s a man broken by vengeance.
 Dillon wants to die, to prove he’s man enough to; Billy wants to face someone worth getting killed by.
 No one has to say any of this.
 This is just what Predator does to you, by bunkering down with these guys and watching them sweat.
 You learn what they’re made of.
 They're a verb declension of the types of movie heroes.

 They cling to their arm-wrestling and tobacco, their “get even” mentality and their guns.
-Here’s something missing from the script on that note.
+Here’s something missing from the script.
 Dutch comes to a realization near the end that the Predator never kills unarmed people (“No sport,” he says).
 So get rid of the guns!
 There should have been a scene where Dutch has the idea to ditch the guns and his quaking squad mates can’t handle it.
 They’d die by literally sticking to their guns.
 Then it would be even more perfect when the Predator sees that Dutch is unarmed and takes off his shoulder cannon and mask.
 He circles him, roaring something horrible, an ideology from across the stars which I’d bet my left bicep translates exactly to, “Come at me bro.”

 Image is a screenshot from the film.